zineos/aimet/Docs/tutorials/quantization_workflow.rst

 In this step, we aim to find more performant model configurations than those explored in Step 1

-- **AIMET QuantAnalyzer** identifies layers that are most sensitive to quantization and generates a per-layer sensitivity report.
+- :ref:`AIMET QuantAnalyzer <featureguide-quant-analyzer>` identifies layers that are most sensitive to quantization and generates a per-layer sensitivity report.
-- **AIMET LiteMP** uses this report to selectively assign higher precision (e.g., FP16) to a configurable percentage of the most sensitive layers.
+- :ref:`AIMET LiteMP <featureguide-litemp>` uses this report to selectively assign higher precision (e.g., FP16) to a configurable percentage of the most sensitive layers.
 - For example, if Step 1 showed poor accuracy at w8a8 but acceptable accuracy at w8a16, QuantAnalyzer + LiteMP can be used to keep most layers at w8a8 while elevating only the most sensitive ones to FP16.